-There are differences in the coronavirus restrictions across the UK, following concerns about the Omicron coronavirus variant.
+There are differences in the coronavirus restrictions across the UK.

 Businesses and individuals should interpret and apply the guidance appropriate to them as they see fit, ensuring that they comply with any relevant legal duties.
 It's the responsibility of employers and the self-employed to apply a risk-based approach and implement the precautions necessary to comply fully with public health advice.